keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 All in one `keptn-metric.yaml` file

-**Terminology question: is this one file that includes two CRD's or one CRD that includes multiple metrics?
+TODO: Terminology question: is this one file that includes two CRD's or one CRD that includes multiple metrics?
-What if one did multiple queries for a metric provider?**
+What if one did multiple queries for a metric provider?

-**Need to redo these to use the v1alpha3 synatax**
+TODO: Need to redo these to use the v1alpha3 synatax

 Check available CPUs using Prometheus